ahoraian/supermetrics/README.md

-## Supermetrics Assignment
+## Supermetrics Api (fetch posts and make reports)
-author: Salah Farzin

-Library:
+Used libraries:
-1. PHPUnit for test purpose
+1. PHPUnit for testing purpose
 2. Symfony/Dotenv to load configuration with zero overhead

 ### Build and run